abdelix/mush/README.md

 	$ make

 #### Run
-In the same directory as before (build) you must run the shell as :
+In the same directory as before (./build) you must run the shell as :

 	$ ./mush